Diana-rosalem/Diana-rosalem/README.md

 Passionate about creating and learning more about the world of technology
 ##
- 🧠"Learning is the only thing the mind never exhausts, never fears, and never regrets."🧠
+ 🧠"Learning is the only thing the mind never exhausts, never fears, and never regrets.-Leonardo da Vinci"🧠

 🎓 I am currently studying and being part of a project at the university, which is based on Named Entity Recognition and Natural Language Processing.
 ##